Aisha Tyler Passes The Torch To Eve As New Co-Host of ‘The Talk’

 — Aisha Tyler (@aishatyler) November 14, 2017

-Since Aisha’s exit, the fifth Talk chair has been occupied by a rotating lineup of guests hosts, including longtime friend of the show, Carnie Wilson, Dancing with the Stars judge Carrie Ann Inaba, and of course, Eve.
+Since Aisha’s exit, the fifth Talk chair has been occupied by a rotating lineup of guests hosts, including longtime friend of the show Carnie Wilson, Dancing with the Stars judge Carrie Ann Inaba, and of course, Eve.

 During her guest host week on The Talk last month, Eve dished on her personal life, revealing that at age 39 she is constantly asked why she doesn’t have kids of her own with her husband of three years, British Gumball 3000 motor rally CEO and co-founder Maximillion Cooper.

-“We are trying,” Eve told The Talk co-hosts.
+“We are trying,” Eve told the Talk co-hosts.
 “But it’s up To God.
 So just stop asking questions!”

 You can see Eve as a guest host on The Talk in the video below.

 Eve is best known for her Grammy-winning 2002 duet with Gwen Stefani, “Let Me Blow Ya Mind.”
 Eve also starred on a self-titled UPN comedy from 2003 to 2006.
-Take a look at Eve’s “Let me Blow Ya Mind” video below.
+Take a look at Eve’s “Let Me Blow Ya Mind” video below.
 (Warning: Some strong language.)

 The Talk airs weekdays on CBS.